Kim Seung-kew

-Kim Seung-kew (also Kim Seung-gyu; born July 20, 1944 in Gwangyang, Korea) is a South Korean politician, lawyer and jurist who had served as the Minister of Justice from July 2004 to July 2005, and became the Director of the National Intelligence Service on July 5, 2005.
+Kim Seung-kew (born July 20, 1944), also spelled Kim Seung-gyu, is a South Korean politician, lawyer and jurist who had served as the Minister of Justice from July 2004 to July 2005, and became the Director of the National Intelligence Service on July 5, 2005.

-Kim Seung-kew was born in Gwangyang city of South Jeolla Province of the Republic of Korea.
-He finished schooling at Suncheon city Mesan High School, and graduated from the Seoul National University, Law Department, BL.
+Kim Seung-kew was born in Gwangyang, Zenranan Province, Korea, Empire of Japan.
+He finished schooling at Suncheon Mesan High School, and graduated from the Seoul National University, Law Department, BL.